 A reverse mortgage allows you to convert your home equity into a cash loan, provided you’re over the age of 62.
 It can help you balance out your income during retirement, make it easier to pay bills, or even help you downsize to a new home.
-The reverse mortgage industry has a bad reputation, though, and looking for a credible lender can feel like a daunting task.
-Despite the introduction of new regulations to keep the industry in line, there are still plenty of scams, lots of bad advertising, and a surprising amount of poor counseling out there.
+The reverse mortgage industry has a bad reputation, though, and looking for a credible lender can be daunting.
+Despite the introduction of new regulations to keep the industry in line, plenty of scams, bad advertising, and poor counseling persist.

-Fortunately, there are still plenty of good reverse mortgage lenders out there.
+Fortunately, good reverse mortgage lenders can still be found.
 The best reverse mortgage lenders — like my top overall pick, One Reverse Mortgage — don’t engage in any shady advertising or business practices, while also providing a wide range of reverse mortgage options, in-depth information about each of those options, and helpful representatives to assist you when you need them.

 The Simple Dollar’s Top Picks for Best Reverse Mortgage Lenders